 Launching v0 of the Belvo API

-Last week we made the first release of the Belvo API (or v0 as we call it) that allows anyone in Latin America to access financial information with a simple integration.
-It’s been 4 months since we founded Belvo and 2 since we wrote the very first line of code.
+Last week we made the first release of the Belvo API (or v0 as we call it) that allows anyone in Latin America to access financial information with simple integration.
+It’s been four months since we founded Belvo and two since we wrote the very first line of code.
 Yes, months.
 Not years.

 And plugging into the banking infrastructure is not an easy technology endeavor: we’ve faced many challenges within each integration we’ve implemented; we’ve discovered how differently the same bank works in each country they operate (which, in my opinion, is a huge inefficiency that reduces communication and increases time and costs, ultimately paid by us, their customers); we’ve listened and implemented changes that our clients needed and we’ve had to open dozens of bank accounts in many different institutions to test our integrations.